zcash-community/zcash-full-node-wallet/README.md

 ### Known issues and limitations

-1. Issue: The Zclassic Desktop GUI Wallet is not compatible with applications that modify the ZEN `wallet.dat` file.
+1. Issue: The Zclassic Desktop GUI Wallet is not compatible with applications that modify the ZCL `wallet.dat` file.
 The wallet should not be used with such applications on the same PC.
 For instance some distributed exchange applications are known to create watch-only addresses in the
 `wallet.dat` file that cause the GUI wallet to display a wrong balance and/or display addresses that do not belong to the wallet.
 1. Limitation: if two users exchange text messages via the messaging UI TAB and one of them has a system clock, substantially running slow or fast by more than 1 minute, it is possible that this user will see text messages appearing out of order.